hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy_Template.md

 ### 5.5 Logging & Monitoring
 - All IAM changes (create, modify, delete) must be captured via **AWS CloudTrail** and stored in a centralized S3 bucket.
-- Unauthorized or suspicious access attempts must trigger alerts in **Security Hub** or SIEM (QRadar).
+- Unauthorised or suspicious access attempts must trigger alerts in **Security Hub** or SIEM (QRadar).

 ## 6. Data Protection & Encryption